Anshul2166/Rescue_Line_Demo/README.md

 ```
 cd rescue-line
 ```
 4.)
+Contact me for 'vcap-local.json' file that has DB info, you need to put it in the rescue-line directory or the DB won't connect and the app won't start.
+I didn't upload it on here for security reasons.

+5.)
 Install any dependencies required by app
 ```
 npm install
 ```
-5.)
+6.)
 Run app
 ```
 npm start
 ```
-6.)
+7.)
 Go to http://localhost:3000 to view